towersvault/shinpokered/patches_and_info/Guide_to_New_Player_Functions.md

 Critical hit damage can no longer be less than the non-critical amount, so critical hits can never be a detriment.
 Furthermore, the effect for Dire Hit and Focus Energy now work correctly and quadruple the critical hit rate.

+**X-Accuracy and One-Hit-K.O.
+Moves**
+X-Accuracy no longer gives OHKO moves 100% accuracy.
+In all but the Lite patches, X-Accuracy now allows OHKO moves to hit a faster opponent.

 #New Engine Functions
 -----------------------------------------------